The future of St. Vincent Charity Hospital's psych ER is in doubt now that the medical ER is closing

 St. Vincent’s emergency department has the capacity for seven patients at a time.
 If someone needed to be hospitalized even after they’re stable, that person could move to one of the 20 staffed beds in the inpatient psychiatry department.

-Timothy Sommerfelt, with the Cleveland Association of Rescue Employees (EMS) said if the ER does close, it will impact capacity at other Cleveland area hospital ERs and add to response time for paramedics.
+Timothy Sommerfelt, with the Cleveland Association of Rescue Employees, the union for emergency medical service employees, said if the ER does close, it will impact capacity at other Cleveland area hospital ERs and add to response time for paramedics.

 Every time someone calls an ambulance for a person in acute psychiatric distress, it's Cleveland EMS’ policy to will take that person to an ER.
 But just about every ER in Cleveland is already at capacity and short-staffed, Sommerfelt said.